 29 animals from a protected Tanami desert population were brought to the Peron Captive Breeding Centre in 1999.
 A small group was released into Francois Peron National Park as part of a trial reintroduction in 2001.

-The release was not successful because of cat predation and some animals did not adjust to the release.
-Some mala survived for up to 10 months and raised joeys which suggested that future translocations into environments without feral cats may succeed.
+The release was not successful because of feral cat predation and some animals did not adjust to the release.
+Some survived for up to 10 months and raised joeys which suggested that future translocations into environments without feral cats may succeed.

 Quenda or southern brown bandicoot (Isoodon obesulus)